SodiumZH/NFF-Girls/wiki/gameplay-en.md

  It can be repaired on the Anvil with Reinforcing Chain.

 *Note: A rare bug is observed in which the hook cannot be thrown.
 In this case Shift + right click may fix it.*

+#### Evil Gem

+A currency for trading with the mobs.

+It can be crafted with 8 * Evil Crystal Fragments + Emerald, but can only be broken down to 4 * Evil Crystal Fragments.

+#### Trade Introduction Letter

+An item obtainable by trading, consuming "trade points".
+(See **Trade** section.)

+It can be used to **another** mob (not the mob from whom you got the letter) to refresh all its trade offers.